 China's Xinhua news agency writes that Qu Yuan raised a series of questions in the poem involving the sky, stars, natural phenomena, myths and the real world.
 It is said to illustrate the poet's doubts about some traditional concepts and the spirit of seeking the truth.

 A first for China

 Tianwen-1 is China's first mission to Mars.
 It is an attempt to observe the planet from orbit and from the ground all in one go.
 It follows China's successful landingon farside of Earth's moon — colloquially called the "dark side" because it's the side we cannot see — in January 2019.

 The mission has been described as ambitious, not least for its including an orbiter and a Mars rover, but also because it took China a mere six years from the initial planning and mission design to the launch.

 The mission left Earth on schedule on July 23.

 Wenchang Spacecraft Launch Site, Hainan, China.

-The "launch vehicle" is one of China's own heavy-lift rockets in the Long March 5 series.
+The "launch vehicle" was one of China's own heavy-lift rockets in the Long March 5 series.

-In late 2019, China was focusing on two preliminary landing sites near Utopia Planitia, Mars.
+China has two preliminary and potential landing sites near Utopia Planitia.